 Kenna Hall, built in 1921, is the oldest building on the campus.
 It is named for the first president of Southwest, James M. Kenna.
-Renovated in 1995, this building now houses counseling services, the Workforce Development Center, administrative computer support, classrooms, faculty offices, yearbook and newspaper offices and other administrative offices.
+Renovated in 1995, this building now houses counseling services, administrative computer support, classrooms, faculty offices, yearbook and newspaper offices and other administrative offices.

-REGIONAL WORKFORCE TRAINING CENTER
+REGIONAL WORKFORCE TRAINING CENTER - WORKFORCE DEVELOPMENT